etwk/blog/content/lists/books.md

 ### AI
 - [ ] AI Engineering: Building Applications with Foundation Models (Chip Huyen)
+- [ ] The Road to Conscious Machines: The Story of AI (Michael Wooldridge) #history
+- [ ] The Infinity Machine: Demis Hassabis, DeepMind, and the Quest for Superintelligence (Sebastian Mallaby)

 ### Computer
 - [ ] Curious Video Game Machines: A Compendium of Rare and Unusual Consoles, Computers and Coin-Ops (Lewis Packwood) #game